YongLipTeh/UART_Polling_Interrupt/README.md

 ## How the DMA Liberates the CPU from Simple Movement of Data
 One of the best ways to observe the limited resources of a microcontroller is to force it to run at high frequency and see how it fumbles and misses a few beats with a logic analyzer.

 DMA and interrupts both work on similar principles, they interrupt the processor when it is warranted.
-Certain tasks such as memory-to-memory transfers can be done using code alone and can be performed faster than DMA transfers.
+Certain tasks such as memory-to-memory transfers should not bother the CPU and can be performed faster than DMA transfers.
 Here, the DMA acts as a butler to perform these mundane tasks, thus freeing up precious processors time so that it can perform other more critical tasks.

 To achieve this, we configure in the while loop the task of switching the LED on and off at high speeds.
 Using the BSRR register, instead of the usual ODR, which modifies all the bits and slows down the switching speed.
 BSRR is a real single bit modification register.
 GPIOA->BSRR = (1 << 6); and GPIOA->BSRR = (1 << (6 + 16)) within the while loop.